-: WARNING: Make sure to turn off LP gas at the tank before starting the install.
+• WARNING: Make sure to turn off LP gas at the tank before starting the install.

 Locate your refrigerator side vent on the outside of your RV.
 Good idea to take a pic of these wires or label them so you know which goes where when done.
+Take the board cover mounting screw (RA) loose.

 Take the main 12V wires (RA) loose from your board.
-The wire colors will vary from coach to coach, and there is an old style or new style as seen.
+The wire colors will vary from coach to coach.

-Note: If your

-wire ends are not insulated, wrap the end in electrical tape on positive so you don't blow the fuse.
+Note: If your wire ends are not insulated, wrap the end in electrical tape so you don't blow the fuse.